langtech-bsc/EADOP_RAG/README.md

 └── test_rag.py
 └── rest results.py
 ```
+- `context_cache/`: Contextual data generated during evaluations, each file holds the context retrieved for a query during the evaluation.
+- `test_results/`: evaluation test results for the different models used.
 - `parameters.json`: primary file for conducting evaluation experiments to identify the best parameters.
-- `parameters.*.json`: Configuration files containing hyperparameters for different models used in the RAG system.
+- `parameters.*.json`: configuration files containing hyperparameters for different models used in the RAG system.
-- `criterias.py`: Defines evaluation criteria to assess the system's performance.
+- `criterias.py`: defines evaluation criteria to assess the system's performance.
-- `evaluation_prompt.py`: Handles the prompts used during the evaluation process to generate responses.
+- `evaluation_prompt.py`: handles the prompts used during the evaluation process to generate responses.
-- `evaluator.py`: Script that runs the evaluation, comparing generated outputs to expected results.
+- `evaluator.py`: script that runs the evaluation, comparing generated outputs to expected results.
-- `interactive.py`: Enables interactive testing of the RAG system for real-time evaluation.
+- `interactive.py`: enables interactive testing of the RAG system for real-time evaluation.
-- `rag.py`: Script for running the Retrieval-Augmented Generation system in evaluation mode.
+- `rag.py`: script for running the Retrieval-Augmented Generation system in evaluation mode.
-- `synthetic_test_set_100.jsonl`: Synthetic test dataset in JSONL format with 100 test cases.
+- `synthetic_test_set_100.jsonl`: synthetic test dataset in JSONL format with 100 test cases.
-- `synthetic_test_set_354.json`: Synthetic test dataset in JSON format with 354 test cases.
+- `synthetic_test_set_354.json`: synthetic test dataset in JSON format with 354 test cases.
-- `test_rag.py`: Test script to run unit or integration tests for the RAG system during evaluation.
+- `test_rag.py`: test script to run unit or integration tests for the RAG system during evaluation.

 ### Deploy the model in a local development environment.